API Documentation

 Step 2: Make API Requests

-Send POST requests to the FormTrackr API endpoint with your form submission data.
-The API endpoint is:
+Send POST requests to the FormTrackr API endpoint:

 https://formtrackr.app/api/collect